In stories, the characters’ emotions are ultimately the sources of their actions, because motivations are ultimately based on emotions.

 Not necessarily.
 Focusing on one core emotion is not a cheap trick.
 It is as old as storytelling.

 Flaubert is often credited with creating a watershed in storytelling.
 It is claimed that his characters are psychologically complex and may therefore seem more “realistic” to modern sensibilities.
-Nonetheless, Emma Bovary’s core emotion is that she is romantic and naïve.
+Nonetheless, Emma Bovary’s core trait is that she is romantic and naïve.

 Look at a story, any story, and see if you can’t spot a curve, usually a learning curve, in the protagonist.
 This change is sometimes called the character arc.
 Isn’t the main character, and probably some other characters too, wiser at the end of the story than at the beginning?
 Irrespective of his or her success in doing so, was there not some internal problem that the character really needed to solve before the end of the story?
 If so, that internal problem was likely based on a character trait, and character traits tend to come from an emotional stance.
 From that emotional stance it is only a short step to a pinpointable primary emotion at the core of this character.